 Organize Your Clothing

 Once you’ve pared down your wardrobe, it’s time to flex those organizational muscles on the clothes you are keeping.
 Organizing your clothing before you move them can save you time and frustration at your new place.
 You’ll know exactly where your favorite clothes are and how you organized them.
 Consider organizing them by one of the ways below:

-- Style: Organize your clothes by the style of item.
-For example: sweaters, button ups, pants, dresses, jackets, etc…
+- Style – Organize your clothes by the style of the item.
+For example: sweaters, button-ups, pants, dresses, jackets, etc…

 Tips for Packing Your Folded Clothes

 One of the best moving tips is to get creative when packing and use what would otherwise be empty space to your advantage.
 For example: utilize any spare suitcases and travel bags that could hold your clothing.
 Pack the items in your dresser drawers quickly by following some of the tips below.

 - The dresser drawer: Give each drawer a number.
 Open the drawer and place all those items into a box.
 When you get to your new location all you have to do is place the items back into the drawer they came from.